In our line of work, we tend to speak to a lot of people who are looking to buy dehumidifiers for their homes or workplaces.

 Although it might sound boring, it’s important to always read the owner’s manual on a dehumidifier so that you are able to measure the humidity by a hygrometer.

 Remember that the ideal humidity in a home should be around 45%, although this can vary depending on the season.
-That said, if you find the humidity levelling out above the mid-fifties, you risk issues with mold.
+That said, if you find the humidity leveling out above the mid-fifties, you risk issues with mold.

 Once that you have read and understood the instructions, plug in the dehumidifier and adjust the settings according to the directions given and allow the unit to experiment through its cycles.